GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2026-06-01-STP_elective_Mario.md

 3. Open at least one pull request, no matter how small the contribution is.
 4. Understand how to use GitHub for version control.

 The first thing I did was ask some members of the team what they were working on.
 I also went through the GitHub to see how projects have been built out and what I may be able to contribute to.
-I learned about the MLOps (machine learning operations) workflow through a tutorial that demonstrates how to use the CSC-MLOps XNAT interface along with PyTorch Lightning and Monai to run training for hippocampus segmentation.
+I learned about the MLOps (machine learning operations) workflow through a tutorial that demonstrates how to use the CSC-MLOps XNAT interface along with PyTorch Lightning and MONAI to run training for hippocampus segmentation.
 I was reminded of how useful Docker can be in the setup of XNAT and MLOps servers.
 And I used MLflow for the first time (despite having trained models in the past).
-After some repo-surfing and discussions, I decided that I could contribute to the Research Analytics App and help with some QMS Automation.
+After some repo-surfing and discussions, I decided that I could contribute to the Research Web App and help with some QMS Automation.

 In terms of QMS automation, I was tasked with adapting the flowchart for ISO 13485 compliance.
 I added SOP and Template boxes in the draw.io schematic.
 When loading these changes into my integrated development environment, I used the properties of the XML file to write Python scripts for hyperlink injection.
 This converts lists of QMS documentation for a project into a clickable diagram that updates links according to a config file.
 This exercise fulfilled two of my above goals.